imdea-software/lunar/README.md

 ## Overview

 Description of the different modules:
- - phplite2: Implements the prover and verifier for R1CSlite2 and R1CSlite2x;
+ - phplite2: Implements the prover and verifier of the two Polynomial Holographic IOPs (PHP) for the R1CSlite constraint-system: PHPlite2 and PHPlite2x;
- - comms: Implements the typed commitment scheme for CS1 and CS2;
+ - comms: Implements the typed commitment schemes CS1 and CS2;
  - evalpolyproofs: Implements the Commit-and-Prove gadgets for CS1 and CS2;
- - matrixutils: Utility function for matrix and polynomials;
+ - matrixutils: Utility functions for matrices and polynomials;
  - php: Implements oracle structures for polynomials and commitments;
  - r1cslite: Implements the R1CSlite to polyR1CSlite conversion;
  - lib: Implements LunarLite (based on CS2) and LunarLite2x (based on CS1).